2

 Sep

-In Brief: U.S. Department of Labor Reinstates PAID Program: What it Means for Employers
+IN BRIEF: U.S. Department of Labor Reinstates PAID Program: What it Means for Employers

-In Brief: U.S. Department of Labor Reinstates PAID Program: What it Means for Employers
+IN BRIEF: U.S. Department of Labor Reinstates PAID Program: What it Means for Employers

 The U.S. Department of Labor’s (“DOL”) Wage and Hour Division (“WHD”) recently announced the relaunch of the Payroll Audit Independent Determination (“PAID”) program.
 Supervised by the WHD, PAID provides employers with the opportunity to avoid litigation and instead self-audit, voluntarily report, and quickly resolve certain violations of the Fair Labor Standards Act (“FLSA”) and the Family and Medical Leave Act (“FMLA”).
 The original program was implemented in 2018 under the Trump administration and discontinued in 2021.
 With its resurrection, FLMA violations are now included, and the WHD...